Crystallize logo

 With its multi-channel capabilities, headless enables every-front-end-platform-first experience.
 And we all know the value of a great user experience today.

-Easy maintenance, scaling and redesigning.
+Easy maintenance, scaling, and redesigning.
 Because the front isn’t tied to the backend, headless enables easy maintenance of both ends, eases scaling efforts, and makes redesigning your front(s) a piece of cake.

 Increased security.
-In traditional architecture, a cyberattack on your front also means a cyber attack on your backend.
+In traditional architecture, a cyberattack on your front also means a cyberattack on your backend.

 In headless, your database and the actual CMS are out of reach of cybercriminals, and the worst that could happen is your front-end layer being down for some time.